-Enterprise-Ozark Community College's general access computer labs are available to currently enrolled sutdents and employees of EOCC.
-These labs include, at the Enterprise Campus, the Success Lab in Snuggs Hall, the teaching labs in Wallace Hall, Talmadge Hall, Forrester Hall, Sessions Hall, and Snuggs Hall, and the computers provided for general use in the Librarys/LRCs at the Enterprise, Ozark, and Mobile locations.
-These labs also include the teaching labs at the Fort Rucker Site, Aviation Campus at Ozark, and Aviation Center at Mobile.
+Enterprise State Community College's general access computer labs are available to currently enrolled sutdents and employees of ESCC.
+These labs include, at the Enterprise Campus, the Success Lab in Snuggs Hall, the teaching labs in Wallace Hall, Talmadge Hall, Forrester Hall, Sessions Hall, and Snuggs Hall, and the computers provided for general use in the Libraries/LRCs at the Enterprise, Ozark, and Mobile locations.
+These labs also include the teaching labs at the Fort Rucker Site, Alabama Aviation Center at Ozark, and the Aviation Center at Mobile.
 Scheduled classes have priority use in teaching labs.